 This modularity speeds up innovation.
 Instead of waiting for your PIM vendor to build new features, you can integrate specialized solutions right away.

 For transitions like these, you need to plan carefully.
-But the organizations that do make this shift are seeing great improvements in both agility and total cost of ownership.
+But the organizations that do make this shift are seeing great improvements in both agility, data enrichment and total cost of ownership.

 The timeline is also aggressive.
 The EU Digital Product Passport requirements roll out between 2026 and 2030, starting with textiles, electronics and batteries.